russhustle/leetpattern/docs/neetcode_150.md

 ### 424. Longest Repeating Character Replacement

+- Return the length of the longest substring that contains at most `k` distinct characters.

 ```python
 --8<-- "0424_longest_repeating_character_replacement.py"
 ```

 ### 76. Minimum Window Substring

+- Return the minimum window in `s` that contains all the characters in `t`.

 ```python
 --8<-- "0076_minimum_window_substring.py"
 ```

 ### 567. Permutation in String

+- Return `True` if `s2` contains the permutation of `s1`, otherwise return `False`.

 ```python
 --8<-- "0567_permutation_in_string.py"